This tutorial is part of our FREE WordPress Management training and WordPress Troubleshooting tutorial series.

 PHP Memory Limit Reached

 If there are too many plugins or applications installed on your WordPress site or too many processes running at the same time, you may be exhausting the PHP memory limit allocated to your website.
-In this case, the problem could be resolved by increasing your PHP memory.
+In this case, the problem may be resolved by increasing your PHP memory.

 Use The Default WordPress Theme

-If you experience the ‘Are you sure you want to do this?’ error while working on a theme (e.g. uploading a new theme or configuring theme settings), try reverting to the default WordPress theme included with your installation.
+If you encounter the ‘Are you sure you want to do this?’ error while working on a theme (e.g. uploading a new theme or configuring theme settings), try reverting to the default WordPress theme included with your installation.

 Reverting to your default WordPress theme is recommended when troubleshooting theme issues …